Baby Coyotes: 9 Questions and Answers

 What To Do With a Baby Coyote In Your Backyard?

-For the most part it isn’t recommended to touch or disturb the coyote pup.
-Remember we have to respect wild animals and sometimes let nature work things out.
-The coyote is a very intelligent animal and they generally can work things out.
+For the most part, touching or disturbing the coyote pup isn’t recommended.
+Remember we must respect wild animals and sometimes let nature work things out.
+The coyote is a very intelligent animal, and they generally can work things out.

 In Summary